County Guide

 Sacramento

 Sacramento (est. pop.
 530,000 — U.S. Census Bureau, 2023 ACS) is the county seat and California's state capital.
 As the center of state government, Sacramento has an unusually high concentration of licensed professionals.
-The state government workforce is generally more stable residentially than the private-sector tech workforces in Bay Area counties — many state workers maintain Sacramento County addresses for decades.
+The state government workforce is generally more residentially stable than private-sector tech workforces — many state workers maintain Sacramento County addresses for decades.
 Oak Park and Del Paso Heights are the highest-crime neighborhoods with the highest court filing volumes per capita.

 Elk Grove

 Elk Grove (est. pop.
-185,000 — U.S. Census Bureau, 2023 ACS) is one of the fastest-growing cities in California, immediately south of Sacramento.
-It incorporated in 2000 and has grown rapidly since — many current Elk Grove residents have only lived there for a few years, meaning their prior Sacramento city or Bay Area addresses may still appear as primary in aggregator databases.
-Elk Grove has a large Southeast Asian community, particularly Hmong and Khmer populations.
+185,000 — U.S. Census Bureau, 2023 ACS) is one of California's fastest-growing cities.
+It incorporated in 2000 and has grown rapidly since — many current residents have only lived there a few years, meaning their prior Sacramento city addresses may still appear as primary in aggregator databases.
+Elk Grove has a large Southeast Asian community including significant Hmong and Khmer populations, where name variant awareness is relevant.

 Rancho Cordova

 Rancho Cordova (est. pop.
-80,000 — U.S. Census Bureau, 2023 ACS) is an incorporated city east of Sacramento along the U.S. 50 corridor.
-It has a mixed commercial and residential character with above-average crime rates for a Sacramento suburb.
-Mather Air Force Base (now Mather Airport and a business park) created a historical military-connected address history for parts of Rancho Cordova.
+80,000 — U.S. Census Bureau, 2023 ACS) is an incorporated city east of Sacramento along the U.S. 50 corridor with a mixed commercial and residential character.
+Above-average crime rates for a Sacramento suburb.
+Mather Airport and a business park (former Mather Air Force Base) created historical military-connected address history for parts of the city.

 Citrus Heights

 Citrus Heights (est. pop.
 89,000 — U.S. Census Bureau, 2023 ACS) is a suburban city northeast of Sacramento, incorporated in 1997.
-It is a predominantly working-class suburban community with stable but older housing stock.
-Address histories here tend to be longer-tenure than in newer suburban developments like Elk Grove, making Citrus Heights addresses more reliable as current indicators in aggregator databases.
+Predominantly working-class suburban community with stable older housing stock.
+Address histories here tend to be longer-tenure than in newer developments like Elk Grove, making Citrus Heights addresses more reliable as current indicators in aggregator databases.

 Common search scenarios